Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids

 \section{Abstract}

-We characterise when a smooth structure on the unit space of a Hausdorff \etale\ groupoid can be extended to a Lie-groupoid structure on the whole groupoid.
+We describe how to recover a Lie structure on a twist over a Hausdorff \etale\ groupoid from functional-analytic data in the spirit of Connes' reconstruction theorem for manifolds.
+We first characterise when a smooth structure on the unit space of a Hausdorff \etale\ groupoid can be extended to a Lie-groupoid structure on the whole groupoid.
 We introduce Lie twists over Hausdorff Lie groupoids, building on Kumjian's notion of a twist over a topological groupoid.
 We establish necessary and sufficient conditions on a family of sections of a twist over a Lie groupoid under which the twist can be made into a Lie twist so that all the specified sections are smooth.
-We obtain conditions on a twist over an \etale\ groupoid whose unit space is a smooth manifold and a family of sections of the twist that characterise when the pair can be made into a Lie twist for which the given sections are smooth.
-We use these results to describe conditions on a Cartan pair of $C^{*}$-algebras and a family of normalisers of the subalgebra, under which Renault's Weyl twist for the pair can be made into a Lie twist for which the given normalisers correspond to smooth sections.
+We use these results in the setting of twists over \etale\ groupoids to describe conditions on a Cartan pair of $C^{*}$-algebras and a family of normalisers of the subalgebra, under which Renault's Weyl twist for the pair can be made into a Lie twist for which the given normalisers correspond to smooth sections.